 The results that we have just described apply to a small open economy that does not use the dollar as its own currency.
 The impact of tariffs under DCP is different, and more complicated to analyze, in the case of the US.
-One can no longer maintain the small open economy assumption in this case because changes in the dollar exchange rate affects trade flows and consumption in the rest of the world.10 We summarize the analysis of the US case data.

-10The issue is not that the US is a large economy, it is that the dollar is used to invoice trade between all under DCP in Appendix A5 and give further details in Appendix C. The upshot is that the exchange rate offsets are also larger than under PCP and about the same as when the home economy is not the US (0.35 for a tariff on imports and 1.19 for a tariff on exports).
+One can no longer maintain the small open economy assumption in this case because changes in the dollar exchange rate affects trade flows and consumption in the rest of the world.8 We summarize the analysis of the US case under DCP in Appendix A5 and give further details in Appendix C. The upshot is that the exchange rate offsets are also larger than under PCP and about the same as when the home economy is not the US (0.35 for a tariff on imports and 1.19 for a tariff on exports).

 To summarize the analysis so far, the imposition of a tariff on imports leads to an appreciation of the home currency and a tariff on exports has the opposite effect.
 Under PCP the exchange-rate offset is 30 percent for a permanent tariff on imports and 100 percent for a permanent tariff on exports for our benchmark calibration.
-The exchange rate offsets are lower for temporary or expected tariffs and higher under DCP than under PCP.
+The exchange rate offsets are lower for temporary or expected tariffs and somewhat higher under DCP than under PCP.